P-p-H-d/mlib/README.md

 Return a constant pointer to the element pointed by the iterator.
 This pointer remains valid until the array is modified by another method.

+##### void name\_special\_sort(name_t array)

+Sort the array 'array'.
+This method is defined if the type of the element defines CMP methods.
+This method uses the qsort function of the C library.

+##### void name\_special\_stable\_sort(name_t array)

+Sort the array 'array' using a stable sort.
+This method is defined if the type of the element defines CMP and SWAP methods.
+This method provides an ad-hoc implementation of the stable sort.
+In practice, it is faster than the \_sort method for small types and fast comparisons.

 ##### void name\_get\_str(string\_t str, const name\_t array, bool append)

 Generate a string representation of the array 'array' and set 'str' to this representation